neelamrawat9718/retail_sales_datasets/README.md

 - Tranform and design the table and used the pivot table
 - I have generated the insights and visualization throught pivot table.
 - I have crafted the charts - 3-D Column,bar,stacked bar, clustered bar, line , 3-D pie charts.

-**Presentation**
+- I have utilized the Business sales presentation Template

+**Conclusions**
-I have utilized the Business sales presentation Template I have provided the key insights and visualization charts which can help the business and key stakeholders.
+I have provided the key insights and visualization charts which can help the business and key stakeholders.